desirmed/nbs-workflow/data/README.md

 # Data

-You can find all the datafiles (gpkg, tif) used in this tutorial for your convenience.
+You can find all the datafiles (shapfiles, gpkg, tif) used in this tutorial for your convenience.